 The Best St. Patrick’s Day Parades in the U.S.

-Plus, the country's best St. Patrick's Day bar crawls, concerts, and more.
+All the street party details plus the country's best St. Patrick's Day bar crawls, concerts, and more.

 St. Patrick’s Day may have direct roots in Irish Catholicism, but it is a uniquely American holiday.
 Which isn’t to say that the Irish don’t celebrate it: Every year, Americans who have never been to the Emerald Isle—much less during St. Patrick’s Day—waggle their fingers at anyone wearing green on March 17 and say, “You know, they don’t even celebrate St. Patrick’s Day in Ireland.”
 They do.
 I’ve been there.
 Partied with a bunch of Dubliners and their friends from all over Europe.
 It was nuts.
 Good times.
 Shut up.